lnynhi02/web-scraping-etl-pipeline/README.md

 - **Usage of DictCursor:** In the `clean_data` function, we utilize `DictCursor` to access table columns as **key-value pairs**.
 Using `DictCursor` enables direct access to values, for example by calling `job['title']`, which enhances code readability and maintainability.

-- **Filtering New Jobs:** When querying data in the clean_data function, only jobs with an update_date greater than last_processed_time are selected.
+- **Filtering New Jobs:** When querying data in the `clean_data` function, only jobs with an update_date greater than last_processed_time are selected.
 This ensures that only new jobs are retrieved, avoiding the reprocessing of existing jobs.

-- **Pendulum for Timezone Management:** The pendulum library is used before pushing data to XCom in each task to ensure that timestamps are correctly converted to the 'Asia/Ho_Chi_Minh' timezone.
+- **Pendulum for Timezone Management:** The pendulum library is used before pushing data to XCom in each task to ensure that timestamps are correctly converted to the **'Asia/Ho_Chi_Minh'** timezone.
 This is crucial because Airflow automatically converts timestamps to UTC, which can lead to discrepancies if not managed carefully.
+Please change the timezone to your preferred timezone as needed.

 - **Data Flow Using XCom:** The DAG utilizes Airflow's XCom feature to pass data between tasks.
 The `clean_data` task pushes cleaned job data into XCom, which is subsequently pulled by the `transform_data` task for further processing.
 Finally, the `write_sql_query` task retrieves the transformed data to generate SQL insert commands.